A Law of Data Separation in Deep Learning: Insights from the Law

-\paragraph{Network architecture.} The law of equi-separation can inform the design principles for network architecture.
+The law of equi-separation can inform the design principles for network architecture.
 First, the law implies that neural networks should be deep for good performance, thereby reflecting the hierarchical nature of deep learning \cite{bengio2009learning, lecun2015deep, schmidhuber2015deep, hihi1995hierarchical}.
-This is because, taken together, all layers reduce the separation fuzziness $D_0$ of the raw input to $\rho^{L-1} D_0$ at the last layer.
-When the depth $L$ is large, the ratio $\rho^{L-1}$ is exponentially small even when $\rho$ is close to 1---meaning each layer improves separation only a bit.
-In contrast, when $L$ is small---say, $L =2$ or 3---the ratio $\rho^{L-1}$ would generally not be small and, therefore, the neural network is unlikely to separate the data well.
-In the literature, the fundamental role of depth is recognized by analyzing the loss functions~\cite{bengio2009learning, he2016deep, glorot2010understanding, yarotsky2017error, simonyan2014very}, and our law of equi-separation offers a new perspective on depth.
+This is because, as shown by Eq.~\ref{eq:law}, all layers reduce the separation fuzziness $D_0$ of the raw input to $\rho^{L-1} D_0$ at the last layer.
+When $L$ is small---say, $L =2$ or 3---the ratio $\rho^{L-1}$ would generally not be small and, therefore, the neural network is unlikely to separate the data well.
+In the literature, the fundamental role of depth is recognized by analyzing the loss functions~\cite{bengio2009learning, he2016deep, glorot2010understanding, yarotsky2017error, simonyan2014very}, and our law of equi-separation offers a new perspective on network depth.

-For completeness, the deeper the better is not necessarily true in practice because a very large depth would render the optimization problem challenging.
-As shown in Figure~\ref{fig:optimization}, the 20-layer neural networks have higher values of the final separation fuzziness than those of their 8-layer counterparts.
+For completeness, the deeper the better is not necessarily true because as the depth $L$ increase, $\rho$ might become larger.
+Moreover, a very large depth would render the optimization problem challenging.
+As shown in Fig.~\ref{fig:optimization}, the 20-layer neural networks have higher values of the final separation fuzziness than those of their 8-layer counterparts.
 The Fashion-MNIST dataset is not very complex and, therefore, an 8-layer network will suffice to classify the data well.
 Adding additional layers, therefore, would only give rise to optimization burdens.
-Indeed, Figure~\ref{fig:layer-number-dataset} illustrates the law of equi-separation with varying network depths, showing that different datasets correspond to different optimal depths.
+Indeed, Fig.~\ref{fig:layer-number-dataset} illustrates the law of equi-separation with varying network depths, showing that different datasets correspond to different optimal depths.
 Therefore, as a practical guideline, the choice of depth should consider the complexity of the applications.
 For instance, this perspective of data separation shows that the optimal depths for MNIST~\cite{lecun1998mnist}, Fashion-MNIST, and CIFAR-10~\cite{krizhevsky2009learning} are 6, 10, and 12, respectively.
 This is consistent with the increasing complexity from MNIST to Fashion-MNIST to CIFAR-10~\cite{he2015convolutional, srivastava2015training, he2016deep}.